madhuksm7/Driver-Drowsiness/README.md

 It provides an alert alarm and an alert message when the driver falls asleep.

 Dependencies :
-  -> OpenCV
+  - OpenCV
-  -> Mediapipe
+  - Mediapipe
-  -> Scipy
+  - Scipy
-  -> Playsound
+  - Playsound
-  -> Pyttsx3
+  - Pyttsx3

-Usage :
+Usage
-  1.Run the drowsiness_detection.py script:
-      python drowsiness.py
+- Run the `drowsiness_detection.py` script
-  2.Ensure that your webcam is connected and positioned correctly to capture your face.
+- Ensure that your webcam is connected and positioned correctly to capture your face.
-  3.The application will display a live video feed with facial landmarks drawn on the screen.
+- The application will display a live video feed with facial landmarks drawn on the screen.
-  4.If the system detects drowsiness based on the aspect ratio of your eyes, it will trigger an alert sound and a spoken warning message.
+- If the system detects drowsiness based on the aspect ratio of your eyes, it will trigger an alert sound and a spoken warning message.
-  5.Press 'q' to exit the application.
+- Press 'q' to exit the application.

 Features :